Tkross850/Tkross850.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Please reach out to collaborate 😃
+        Use this area to talk to your task.
+I am a research scientist.
+I mainly study drug targets in the fields of molecular biology and pathological biology
+        Please contact us for cooperation 😃
     design:
       columns: '1'
   - block: collection